 Born on July 14, 1912, in Okemah, Oklahoma, Guthrie composed some of the most powerful protest songs ever written and became a decisive influence on innumerable musicians, most famously Bob Dylan.
-The “People’s Bard” is rightly remembered as a transformative musician and song writer whose political activism and consistent advocacy for civil rights, racial justice, and economic equality, especially at the height of McCarthyism, inspired many others to stand tall and fight back.
+The “People’s Bard” is rightly remembered as a transformative song writer whose consistent advocacy for civil rights, racial justice, and economic equality, especially at the height of McCarthyism, inspired many others to fight back.
 He scrawled “This Machine Kills Fascists” on his guitar, and he meant it.

 1. Bound for Glory performed by Tom Morello, Graham Nash, Nora Guthrie, Jack Elliott, Jackson Browne, and friends

 3. Pastures of Plenty performed by Odetta